-The number of chickenpox presentations to EDs decreased below the baseline in the past week and shingles presentations increased above the baseline (Figure 18).
+There were no chickenpox presentations to EDs in the past week, while the number of shingles presentations decreased (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks

 No. of chickenpox presentations No. of shingles presentations